Kara Swisher

-In 2014 she co-founded Vox Media's Recode.
+In 2014, she co-founded Vox Media's Recode with Walt Mossberg.
 From 2018 to 2022, she was an opinion writer for The New York Times, before re-joining Vox Media.
-She has also written for The Wall Street Journal, The Washington Post, the All Things Digital conference and the online publication All Things D. A self-described "liberal, lesbian Donald Trump of San Francisco", in 2016 she expressed interest in running for political office in San Francisco.
+She has also written for The Wall Street Journal, The Washington Post, co-produced the All Things Digital conference, and the online publication All Things D.

 Early life and education

-Swisher lived in Roslyn Harbor, New York until her father died when she was five years old.
-Afterward her family moved to Princeton, New Jersey where she was raised.
-In a 2021 interview with Bryan Elliott (journalist) for Inc.'s Behind The Brand, Swisher stated that, as a child, she always wanted to work either in the military, with military intelligence, or with the CIA.
+Swisher lived in Roslyn Harbor, Long Island, New York, until her father died when she was five years old.
+Her family moved to Princeton, New Jersey, and she grew up there.
+In a 2021 interview with Bryan Elliott for Inc.'s Behind The Brand, Swisher said that as a child, she always wanted to work either in the military, with military intelligence, or with the CIA.

-She wrote for The Hoya, Georgetown's school newspaper, and later left that paper to write for The Georgetown Voice, the university's news magazine.

-Swisher received her BS in literature and journalism from the Edmund A. Walsh School of Foreign Service (SFS) at Georgetown University in Washington D.C. in 1984.
-Just one year later in 1985, she received her MS in journalism from Columbia University Graduate School of Journalism.